TransparencyInternationalLithuania/parasykjiems.lt/README.md

  - Django 1.3
  - pysqlite or some other database
  - django-haystack
+ - django-htmlmin
  - South
- - unidecode — used for transliteration in search
+ - unidecode (used for transliteration in search)
- - progressbar — only for importdata and tidy_locations commands
+ - progressbar — for importdata and tidy_locations commands
+ - gunicorn — for launching a production server

 After cloning the repository, execute the following commands to initialize the installation: